remsens-lim/virga_sniffer/docs/caveats.md

 ```

 ## Fractured radar reflectivity signal
 Virga events are associated with a certain cloud-base height (if **require_cbh = True**).
-Precipitation below a cloud-base height layer, which do not reach the surface is considered virga.
+Precipitation below a cloud-base height layer, which does not reach the surface is considered virga.
 In case
-of fractured radar signal (see {ref}`demonstration figure <fig-ze-max-gap>` at around 03:45 UTC).
-The virga associated with the cloud-base will far below if the gaps are small enough
+of a fractured radar signal (see {ref}`demonstration figure <fig-ze-max-gap>` at around 03:45 UTC) the virga associated with the cloud-base will be far below the cloud if the gaps are small enough
 (**ze_max_gap** threshold).
 This should be kept in mind when using output values of **virga_base** and **virga_top** as they mark the maximum extend of virga plus the gaps, which is
 **virga_depth_maximum_extend**.
 The output value **virga_depth** is calculated by excluding these gaps and therefore should be used when calculating volumetric characteristics.
 Anyway, this caveat
 can be circumvented by not ignoring gaps in virga setting the **ignore_virga_gaps** flag to **False**, although this would mean to cut some virga (especially in fall streaks).